goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 for Zope, but after several years they ended up with something much
 more: Zope 3 (now renamed to BlueBream).
 While Zope 2 was powerful and popular, Zope 3 was designed to bring web application development to the next level.
-This book is about this BlueBream (Zope 3), which is not really a new version of Zope 2.
+This documentation is about this BlueBream (Zope 3), which is not really a new version of Zope 2.

 In 2007 the Zope community created yet another framework based on